 - Snow peas (also known as Mangetout)

-These peas are smaller and the pods flatter.
+These peas are smaller and the pods are flatter.
 Both the peas and the pods are tender and can be eaten fresh or cooked.
 Snow peas are often used whole in stir-fries or salads.

 - Sugar snap peas

-Sugar snaps are similar to shelling peas, but the shape of their pods are more cylindrical and the peas and shells are both edible.
+Sugar snaps are similar to shelling peas, but the shape of their pods is more cylindrical and the peas and shells are both edible.
 Most of these don’t quite make it to the table, but end up being munched by the pickers!